Shubham-Vandara/Git-Practice/README.md

 # Git-Practice
-This is simple practice for me to various command in terminal.
+This is a simple practice for me to various commands in the terminal.